Menda/k6-azure-pipelines-example/draft.md

 To make sure that k6 is installed properly we can add a new script task that just outputs version of our k6 install.
 This task is optional and can be removed in real-life scenarios.

-In the example in this article, I'm using a single-job build so I'm omitting "jobs" section.
+In the example in this article, I'm using a single-job build so I'm omitting `jobs` section.

 For now, we have the following: